16 Documentaries That Surprisingly Expand Your Mind

 The documentary shows Gilda growing up and become an Emmy winner.
 I found that worth watching.
 The younger versions of the original Saturday Night Live cast sparked my interest because Bill Murray was as handsome as Chevy Chase.
 Gilda's talent shined through.

 Jay Maisel lived in "The Bank" for 48 years.
 The renowned photographer reluctantly moved from the 35,000 square foot building in New York City.
-The documentary is about his life and shows many photos taken by Maisel - a gifted photographer.
+But, the documentary is about his life and shows many photos taken by Maisel - a gifted photographer.
 Photographers or artists should find this movie fascinating.

 The Landing is a parody on documentaries because they are no longer about capturing the truth.
 They are propaganda similar to Hitler's Triumph of Will.